 Summer in Ireland

 Summer is the most popular time of the year to visit Ireland.
 The country's lush landscapes are at their best, and despite what most lore would have you believe, the country experiences plenty of sunny days that are perfect for spending outside.
-Despite the warmer days, the sea temperatures rarely rise above 65 degrees Fahrenheit, so don't expect to go swimming.
+Despite the warmer days, the sea temperatures rarely rise above 65 degrees Fahrenheit (18 degrees Celsius), so don't expect to go swimming.

 Fall in Ireland

 Autumn in Ireland is cloudy and wet, with minimal sunshine.
 Winds can be quite strong during this season as well, especially during the later months.
-Late fall is the among the wettest times of the year, especially in Valentia which receives an average of seven inches of rain in October.
+Late fall is the among the wettest times of the year, especially in Valentia, which receives an average of 7 inches of rain in October.

 Winter in Ireland

 Winter in Ireland is chilly but rarely freezing.
-Skies are generally overcast and rain is frequent, with occasional spells of higher temperatures that almost can reach the 60s.
+Skies are generally overcast and rain is frequent, with occasional spells of higher temperatures that almost can reach 60 degrees Fahrenheit (16 degrees Celsius).
 Snow is rare throughout the country and may fall a few days per year, but doesn't typically stick.
 Even on clear, cold nights, there will only be a light frost.

 What to pack: Despite the mild temperatures, the moist air can make temperatures feel much colder than they actually are.
 Bring warm clothes, including heavily knit sweaters, a heavy jacket, and winter accessories.
 Waterproof and insulated shoes are strongly recommended as well.